-In this post we will look at different approaches to multitasking in a processor like Arduino or, as it is commonly known, the blink without delay problem.
+In this post, we are going to see different approaches to multitasking execution on a processor like Arduino or, as it is commonly known, the blink without delay problem.

-First, let’s lower our expectations regarding this “asynchronous” behavior.
-In a small-sized processor like Arduino, with a single core and no operating system, the execution of two simultaneous tasks is impossible.
+First, let’s lower expectations regarding this “asynchronous” behavior.
+In a small processor like Arduino, with a single core and no operating system, simultaneous execution of two tasks is impossible.

-When we refer to “multitasking” or “asynchronous behavior” we are actually referring to the ability to time tasks in a non-blocking manner.
-That is, executing one or more tasks at certain times, without preventing us from doing anything else.
+When we refer to “multitasking” or “asynchronous behavior” we are actually referring to the possibility of timing tasks in a non-blocking way.
+That is, executing one or several tasks at certain intervals, without it meaning we can’t do anything else.

-We will understand this much better if we illustrate it with the example of blink without delay, so let’s stop talking and get to the point (in the code, rather).
+We will understand this much better if we illustrate it with the blink without delay example, so let’s stop talking and get into the thick of it (the code, rather).

-Let’s start by recalling the well-known Blink, the equivalent of “Hello World” in the Arduino world, which simply makes the LED on the board blink every second.
+We start by recalling the well-known Blink, the equivalent of “Hello world” in the Arduino world, which simply blinks the board’s LED every second.

 void setup()